 One of the standout features of TypeScript is its static typing.
-Unlike JavaScript, which is dynamically typed, TypeScript allows developers to define variable types explicitly.
-This means you can catch type-related errors during development rather than at runtime, reducing bugs and improving code reliability.
+Unlike JavaScript, where variables can hold any type of value, TypeScript allows you to define the type of data a variable can hold.
+This helps catch type-related errors during development rather than at runtime.

 age = "twenty-five"; // Error: Type 'string' is not assignable to type 'number'